Peter Tazelaar: Later life

 Tazelaar led an adventurous life after the war while working for KLM and Shell.
 In total, he married four times.
 He became known to the Dutch public after the release of the book Soldier of Orange and the subsequent 1977 film Soldier of Orange.
 Tazelaar died on 6 June 1993 at Hindeloopen.

-Among Tazelaar's descendants was the journalist and media proprietor Derk Sauer, who was his first cousin once removed.
+Among Tazelaar's relatives was the journalist and media proprietor Derk Sauer, who was his first cousin once removed.